FreeJoy-Team/FreeJoyWiki/Pins-configuration.md

-Device pins can be configured is buttons (digital inputs) and analog inputs.
+Device pins can be configured as buttons (digital inputs), analog inputs and digital outputs (LEDs).
 Pins are configured in the "Pin Config" tab:

 <img src="https://d.radikal.ru/d34/1911/ba/4aec9a66b7b0.png">